-"You see my entourage?
-The media refers to them as "my soldiers", as if I were this general in the army.
+You see my entourage?
+The media refers to them as “my soldiers,” as if I were this general in the army.
 These people are my friends.
 They are my brothers.
 I would kill for them.
 If they ever run into trouble, who will they turn to for help?
-They are not robots.
+They’re not robots.
 These are very dedicated and loyal people.
 This is their home.
 I solve all their problems, and they know how to show their appreciation.
 They are respectful, appreciative, and grateful.
 These are people who know [how to give respect] and that is why I [give them] respect.
 Andrei is my right-hand man.
 I share all my secrets with him.
 He is always by my side.
 He advises me.
-And I know that whenever I need him, he is there for me. [pg 256]"
+And I know that whenever I need him, he is there for me.
+(Harari, p.
+256)

-Roni depicts a type of fraternal friendship that is mythicized in Israeli culture.
-As Kaplan and yanay (2006) suggest, the Israeli male bonding reflects an association between masculinity, courage, and devotion through combat and self-sacrifice.
-Manhood is signified through the courage to die for your fellow men who have fought together on the battlefield.
-In its ideal form, this type of male bonding epitomes what Giddens (1991) names a pure relationship – one that encompasses voluntary commitments based on intensified intimacy and a tendency toward symmetry (Giddens; 1991 c.f.
-Kaplan and Yanay, 2006).
+Roni depicts a type of fraternal friendship that is mythologized in Israeli culture.
+As Kaplan & Yanay (2006) suggest, such Israeli male bonding reflects a powerful connection between masculinity, courage, and devotion through combat and self-sacrifice.
+Manhood is exhibited through the courage to die for your fellow men who have fought together on the battlefield.
+In its ideal form, this type of male bonding epitomizes what Giddens (1991) calls a pure relationship: one that encompasses voluntary commitments based on intensified intimacy and a tendency toward symmetry (see also Kaplan & Yanay, 2006).

-Aharon is an ex-convict and part of a witness protection program.
-He was in charge of extorting money from businesses.
+Aharon is an ex-convict and part of a witness protection program who was in charge of extorting money from businesses.
 He elaborates on the bond between members of the organization:

 In my testimony I was careful not to give away those who are dear to me.
-I made sure that those that worked with me on jobs, and took care of me will not be harmed.
+I made sure that those that worked with me on jobs and took care of me would not be harmed.
 A man who has two or three such friends, will make sure they stay his friends for life.
 They are like blood.
 You sign on them (vouch for them) because they already proved themselves.
 They are the only ones in this world that truly care for you.

-Ben, a senior police officer also notes that the bonds that are formed between members of an organization are based on genuine and authentic concern for each other:
+Ben, a senior police officer, also notes that the bonds that are formed between members of an organization are based on genuine and authentic concern for each other:

-Trust is fostered through genuine care, real concern and respect.
-The head of the organization owes his people for the crimes they committed on his behalf.
+Trust is fostered through genuine care, real concern, and respect.
+The head of the organization owes his people for the crimes they have committed on his behalf.
 They go to prison knowing that the organization is fully behind them.
-They need to know that there is someone out there looking out for them, their wives and children.
+They need to know that there is someone out there looking out for them, their wives, and children.
 They need to know that nobody will mess with them while in prison.
 Otherwise, they have no chance.
-If someone was sent to "do a job" on behalf of the organization, it is only right that the head of the organization will arrange for a lawyer to represent him, and slip him canteen money for the whole duration.
-His rivals, both inside the organization and outside look to see how dedicated he is to his people.
-Supporting these people and their families for ten years or more is no small change.
+If someone was sent to “do a job” on behalf of the organization, it is only right that the head of the organization will arrange for a lawyer to represent him and slip him canteen money for his whole stretch.
+His rivals, both inside and outside the organization look to see how dedicated he is to his people.
+Supporting these people and their families for 10 years or more is no small change.
 People are looking to see if he is influential enough to arrange for this kind of funding.
-It says a lot about the leaders’ influence and means.
+It says a lot about the leader’s influence and means.